mattcroat/joy-of-code/posts/master-the-svelte-context-api/master-the-svelte-context-api.md

 ---
 title: Sharing State Without Props And Events In Svelte
-description: Learn how to share state components in Svelte without using props and events.
+description: Learn how to share state without props and events using the Svelte Context API.
 slug: master-the-svelte-context-api
 published: '2024-11-22'
 category: svelte